-N 16.
-Position the discharge-deflector assembly, at the discharge-opening
+- n - 16.
+Position the discharge-deflector assembly, at the discharge-opening of the wood-chipper, as shown.

 Note: The bolt is supposed to pass through the hole, in both the center-plate and fan-housing, located above the discharge-opening.
 Also, please note that the discharge-deflector is shown raised, to better clarify the assembly process; the deflector can hang down during assembly, if that is easier.